 Please contact the HR Recruitment team for assistance determining exemption status.

-New job postings for domestic work arrangements outside of Arizona may not be posted until the unit completes the request process and receives final approval from the SVP and the Division of HR.
+New job postings for work arrangements outside of Arizona may not be posted until the unit completes the request process and receives final approval from the SVP and the Division of HR.